wanghehv1996/DrawSVG/README.md

 ### Grading

 DrawSVG is made by humans, and will be graded by humans.
 We are not asking for a pixel-perfect recreation of the reference solution.
 Floating-point arithmetic on different architectures may lead to subtle inconsistencies that may make your solution a few pixels different than the reference.
 You should instead aim to have the bigger picture down: lines are in the general same area and thickness, no gaps in triangle fills, etc. It should be clear that if we held the two images together side by side, there shouldn't be a difference to the human eye (we're looking for eye-level differences, not pixel level differences).
-If you are unsure about grading, feel free to ask on piazza.
+If you are unsure about grading, feel free to ask on Canvas.

-Please make sure that your submission builds when submitting to Autolab.
+Please make sure that your submission builds when submitting to Canvas.
 Check the assignment details on the course website for instructions on how to tar your files.
 We will run an autograding script to make sure you've included all the necessary filles and to ensure your program complies on the Gates 5 machines.
-If you receive a negative score, Autolab will provide you feedback on what you need to fix in your program before submitting.
+If you receive a negative score, Canvas will provide you feedback on what you need to fix in your program before submitting.
 You have unlimited submissions.

 ### Friendly Advice from your TAs